nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 ...
 ```

-The initial entries are filled with zeros, but values start appearing from the 512th entry (`(0x800 bytes) / 4 = 512th entry`).
-Since `512 << 12 = 0x200000`, we can see that the second-level table maps from the 0x200000 byte mark.
+The initial entries are filled with zeros, but values start appearing from the 512th entry (`254800`).
+This is because `__kernel_base` is `0x80200000`, and `VPN[1]` is `0x200`.

-We've been manually reading memory dumps up to this point, but QEMU actually provides a command that displays the current page table settings in a more readable format.
+We've manually read memory dumps up, but QEMU actually provides a command that displays the current page table mappings in human-readable format.
 If you want to do a final check on whether the mapping is correct, you can use the `info mem` command:

 ```plain
 (qemu) info mem